 Over the years, however, its tale has been interwoven with news of disaster and exploitation, namely the poor treatment of labourers in garment factories.
 But the story of jeans is still being constructed; now the narrative has crossed over the pond to Europe, where Sweden-based brand, Nudie Jeans is working hard to put some love back into the iconic garment.

-Launched in Gothenburg in 2001, Nudie Jeans is a sustainable jeans brand offering organic and ethical clothing.
+Launched in Gothenburg in 2001, Nudie Jeans is regularly called the world’s most sustainable jeans brand, offering organic and ethical clothing.
 We spoke with Eliina Brinkberg, Corporate Social Responsibility Manager at Nudie Jeans.

 Tell us about Nudie jeans: how did it begin?

 Our founder and creative director, Maria Erixon, wanted to create a product without compromise.
 A product that respects the environment and human rights at every stage of production.

 The idea to take full responsibly for what we do was really our foundation.
 Sustainability — in terms of vision and everyday practical work — has always gone hand in hand with the business.

 Nudie Jeans was started in 2001; how established was the sustainable fashion trend back then?
 And how would you say it’s changed over the past fifteen years?

 For many years sustainability and fashion opposed one another.
 Clothes made sustainably were often boring and far from fashionable!
 Luckily this has changed with a growing awareness and adjusted demand among consumers and brands alike.

 Today more people regard sustainable brands as a mark of quality and are eager to distance themselves from the stigma of fast fashion.